SANJAI-s0/IRS_genai/README.md

 ## 📬 Contact

 Built by Sanjai
-For suggestions or contributions, open an issue or a pull request on GitHub.
+For suggestions or contributions, open an issue or a pull request on GitHub : https://github.com/SANJAI-s0.

 ```bash
 Let me know if you'd like me to: